Toyota Corolla 1998-2002 review

 Difficulty starting, rough idle, stumbling on acceleration, lack of power and the engine code P0171 could be caused by a bad or contaminated mass airflow sensor or vacuum leaks from the intake manifold.
 Often it's easy to see the dust on the airflow sensor wires once it's taken out.
 Sometimes cleaning the airflow sensor can help temporarily, although it's a delicate procedure.
 If you are replacing the airflow sensor, use the original Toyota part.

-What to look for when buying a used Toyota Corolla: Watch for transmission issues during the test drive, it might be excessively worn if the car has been previously abused: checking the automatic transmission.
+What to look for when buying a used Toyota Corolla: Watch for transmission issues during the test drive, it might be excessively worn if the car has been previously abused.
 Watch for any warning lights coming on with the engine running.
 The "Check engine" light staying on after the engine is started indicates a problem, and in some cases repair might be quite expensive.
 The low oil level or black soot in the exhaust may indicate excessive oil consumption; it's a fairly common problem.
 A blue smoke at start-up similarly indicates that the engine is burning oil, avoid the car.

 Guides for used car buyers:

 Maintenance: The Corolla is generally very reliable, but if you want to keep it running longer, here are few maintenance tips: Change engine oil regularly.
 If your Corolla consumes engine oil, check the oil level more often, as running the engine low on oil can cause serious problems.
 Read here: car maintenance checklist.